odds of being attacked by an alligator

 by your approach may attack, thinking that it is being attacked

-for live babies.
+for live babies, as seen in the image below.
 If you see alligator babies, or if you

 encounter a nest (a usually a mound of vegetation mixed with mud), enjoy

 the experience from a safe distance...momma 'gator is sure to be close